 2. Be transparent and honest with your gigs.

-You'll benefit from being truthful about your capabilities, especially when it comes to custom orders.
+You'll benefit from being truthful about your skills, expertise and capabilities, especially when it comes to custom orders.

 You can get paid for the order even if a client requests something that is outside the scope of your skill description by contacting Fiverr's customer support team.